What to Bring to Camp

 • Shoes that can get wet

-• Baseball hat, as the bill keeps rain off the face, labeled with your child's name (recommended)
+• (Recommended) Baseball hat, as the bill keeps rain off the face, labeled with your child's first and last name

 PROHIBITED FROM CAMP